ejhigson/nestcheck/docs/index.rst

 For more information see the papers and the documentation.  ``nestcheck`` is fully compatible with `dynamic nested sampling <https://arxiv.org/abs/1704.03459>`_.

 Currently ``nestcheck`` loads output from `MultiNest <https://ccpforge.cse.rl.ac.uk/gf/project/multinest/>`_, `PolyChord <https://ccpforge.cse.rl.ac.uk/gf/project/polychord/>`_ and `perfectns <https://github.com/ejhigson/perfectns>`_, and you can easily add input functions for other nested sampling software packages.
-``nestcheck`` requires information about the iso-likelihood contours within which dead points were sampled ("born"), which is needed to split nested sampling runs into their constituent single live point runs ("threads"); see `Higson et al. (2017) <https://doi.org/10.1214/17-BA1075>`_ for more details. *Producing birth contour output files with MultiNest requires v3.11 or later, and with PolyChord requires v1.13 or later and the setting "write_dead"=True.*
+``nestcheck`` requires information about the iso-likelihood contours within which dead points were sampled ("born"), which is needed to split nested sampling runs into their constituent single live point runs ("threads"); see `Higson et al. (2017) <https://doi.org/10.1214/17-BA1075>`_ for more details. *Producing birth contour output files with MultiNest requires v3.11 or later, and with PolyChord requires v1.13 or later and "write_dead"=True (its default setting).*

 Jupyter notebooks containing example usage of ``nestcheck`` can be found in the `examples folder
 <https://github.com/ejhigson/nestcheck/tree/master/examples>`_.
 This includes the code used to make the results in the diagnostics tests paper (`Higson et al., 2018